rlawrenc/cosc_304/labs/lab6/README.md

 Change Line 3 to:	cnx = mysql.connector.connect(user='put your user id here', password='put your password here', host='localhost', database='workson')
 ```

+To make a report please use the following SQL statement in APEX apps: "SELECT ename,salary FROM emp;"

 The result of the program is this:

 ```